Chau999/chau_website_repo/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Department of Statistics, University of Oxford
+- name: University of Oxford
   url: https://www.stats.ox.ac.uk/

 # Short bio (displayed in user profile at end of posts)